precice/precice.github.io/content/docs/configuration/basics/configuration-mapping.md

 ## Geometric multiscale mapping

-Geometric multiscale mapping enables the coupling of dimensionally heterogeneous coupling participants, e.g., a 1D system code with a 3D CFD code.
+Geometric multiscale mapping enables the coupling of dimensionally heterogeneous participants, e.g., 1D-2D, 1D-3D, or 2D-3D solver combinations.

 {% experimental %}
 This is an experimental feature, available since preCICE v3.0.0.
 Enable it using `<precice-configuration experimental="true">` and do not consider the configuration to be stable yet.
 For now, since preCICE does not yet support 1D meshes, both input and output meshes are defined as 3D, and a primary axis defines the active component of the 1D data.
 Are you interested in this feature?
 Give us your feedback!